The Easiest Thanksgiving Dishes to Make

 Maple syrup helps cut the tartness of pomegranate in this pretty spritzer that's spiked prosecco and vodka.
 Rosemary sprigs are a festive garnish.

 For a festive and fall spin on margs, just add some cranberry juice and garnish with fresh cranberries.
-You can make a pitcher of this to serve your crowd.
-Now to decide: Sugar or salt on the rim?
+Now to decide: sugar or salt on the rim?

 90-Minute Roasted Turkey with Orange-Cranberry Relish

-Get our recipe for 90-Minute Roasted Turkey with Orange-Cranberry Relish.
+Get our recipe for a 90-Minute Roasted Turkey with Orange-Cranberry Relish.

 Herb-Roasted Turkey Breast

 Feeding a smaller crowd this year and not sure you want to cook an entire bird?
 Scale down supper by making turkey breasts that are roasted with rosemary and still feel on-brand with the holiday.

 Bourbon-Glazed Ham with Peach Chutney